frederic-perez/AmE-dictionary/data/idioms.md

 __the nosebleeds__ A seating area very high up in a stadium or theater, as for a sporting event, musical performance, play, etc., which typically costs less money but has a restricted view.
 “Nosebleed” refers jocularly to the effects of extremely high altitudes on the body, which can often cause nasal hemorrhaging, among other symptoms. _I wish you wouldn’t be so stingy when you’re buying tickets.
 I’m sick of watching football games up in the nosebleeds!_
 __the other side__ Existence after death; the world of the afterlife. _I miss my wife terribly, but I keep the faith that I will see her on the other side some day._
 __the proof is in the pudding__ The final results of something are the only way to judge its quality or veracity. _OK, if I did everything right, the engine should work right, but the proof will be in the pudding._
+__the pump__ _informal_ A gasoline pump, used as a synecdoche to represent gas stations as a whole. _Prices at the pump have been at their lowest since 1995._
 __the real McCoy__ “The real McCoy” is an idiom and metaphor used in much of the English-speaking world to mean “the real thing” or “the genuine article”, e.g. “he’s the real McCoy”.
 __the short and the long of it__ The essential or most important point being made; the plain truth of the matter. _Bob, the short and the long of it is that we aren’t satisfied with your performance in work lately._
 __the sky is the limit__ :three: (the sky’s the limit) Anything is possible; there is practically no limit.